ThoZed/graylog-cp-watchguard/README.md

 - ERROR
 - DEBUG

-The Streams are also useful to allow user access only for certain messages.
+The streams are also useful to allow user access only for certain messages.

 ### Dashboard